-How much you can afford to pay freelance writers is different for every business, but answering the questions in step 1 will help you answer this.
+How much you can afford to pay freelance writers is different for every business, but answering the questions in Step 1 will help you answer this.
 If you have at least a ballpark figure in mind, you’ll be much better equipped to evaluate your options.

-Here are some numbers to get you started (note huge ranges for some, depending on quality, length, and varied pricing by provider):
+That said, here are some numbers to get you started (note huge ranges for some, depending on quality, length, and varied pricing by provider):

 - Ad copy: $10 to many thousands of dollars

 - E-book: $200-$2,000